 What is the difference between the Best Communities for Music Education and the SupportMusic Merit award?

-The BCME award is for a district to be acknowledged that serves students across grade levels and multiple schools.
+The BCME award is for a district that serves students across grade levels and multiple schools.

 The SupportMusic Merit (SMMA) award is for an individual school to be acknowledged.
 It is a “school-only” distinction and can be a charter, private and parochial school seeking the designation.